Beginners Guide to Playing Premier League Fantasy Football

-Football is back, and while we know many of our fellow Joes couldn’t think of anything worse, we absolutely love our fantasy football.
-Yes, it may ruin games where your team is involved but it also gives West Brom v Swansea some much needed meaning, and is far cheaper than heading to your local bookie.
+Football is back, and while we know many of our fellow Joes couldn’t think of anything worse, we absolutely love our Fantasy Premier League football.
+Yes, it may completely ruin games where your team is involved but it’s also going to give Burnley v Cardiff some much needed meaning when you need Ben Mee to notch up another clean sheet.
+It’s also much cheaper than heading to your local bookie!

-Although there’ll no doubt be some seasoned pros among our readers (in which case head over to our 2017/2018 Fantasy Tips), there will be some Joes who have always avoided the Premier League’s fantasy game through fear of the unknown.
-So for all the Joes (and Janes) who’ve been forced into their office sweepstake, this one goes out to you.
-Read on for our beginners guide to Premier League fantasy.
+Although there’ll no doubt be some seasoned pros among our readers, there will be some Joes who have always avoided the Premier League’s Fantasy game through fear of the unknown.
+So for all the Joes (and Janes) who’ve

-Each Gameweek (meaning a round of fixtures), you’ll receive 1 free transfer.
-If you don’t use said transfer, it will roll over to the next Gameweek (the maximum amount of free transfers you can have in a Gameweek is 2).
+You’ll receive 1 free transfer per Gameweek (meaning a round of fixtures).
+If you don’t use said transfer, it will roll over to the next Gameweek (the maximum amount you can have in any one Gameweek is 2 free transfers).
 Any extra transfers over your 1 free transfer will cost you 4 scoring points per transfer.

 Each week, you’ll also need to choose a Captain and a Vice Captain for your Gameweek.
-The Vice Captain is purely in case your Captain doesn’t play because of an injury or the like, but your Captain will receive double points for that Gameweek.
-It might not seem like it on paper, but your Captain can make a massive difference on low scoring Gameweeks.
+The Vice Captain is purely in case your Captain doesn’t play because of an injury, suspension or rest, but your Captain will receive double points for that Gameweek.
+It might not seem like it on paper, but your Captain can make a massive difference – especially on low scoring Gameweeks.